 HECS/HELP Repayments: Everything You Need to Know

 HECS-HELP is one of the most generous student loan systems in the world — no interest, income-contingent repayments, and it dies with you.
-But the recent indexation changes have made it a hot topic.
-Here's the complete guide for 2025–26.
+The system was overhauled on 1 July 2025: a one-off 20% balance cut for existing borrowers, plus a new marginal repayment model that replaces the old 18-bracket rate-on-total-income system.
+Here's the complete current guide.

 HECS doesn't charge interest, but it is indexed annually on 1 June.
-Following public outcry over the 7.1% indexation in 2023, the government capped HECS indexation at the lower of CPI or the Wage Price Index (WPI) from 2023–24 onwards.
-For 2025–26, indexation is expected to be around 3–4%.
+After the 7.1% indexation shock in 2023, the government capped indexation at the lower of CPI or the Wage Price Index (WPI) from 1 June 2023 onwards.
+The ATO publishes the rate in late May each year.
+The 1 June 2026 indexation was confirmed by the ATO at 2.8% based on December 2025 quarter data.

 Financially, usually no. Since HECS is indexed at roughly inflation (not a real interest rate), your money almost always works harder elsewhere — even in a high-interest savings account at 5%+.
 The exception is if you're about to buy a home and your HECS repayment is reducing your borrowing power — paying it down could free up $30,000–$50,000 in borrowing capacity.